joelhawksley/identity/components/slides.md

 end
 ```

-^ And update it to accept a color argument!
+^ Let's start by adding a color argument in an initializer.

-^ But what values should we expect here?
+^ But what values do we need to handle?

 ---